 I first saw Lily in Feb 2008 at the San Francisco SPCA.
-She was 10 months old, skinny, smelly and bossy.
-She shoved her roommate aside and demanded to be pet through the cell bars.
-It was love at first sight.
-The note pinned to the cell said she had "special needs" and would require hand-feeding at all meals due to a partially paralyzed tongue.
+At 10 months old she was a cocktail of skinny, smelly and bossy.
+She shoved her roommate aside and silently demanded a head rub.
+It's been my only experience of love at first sight.
+The note pinned to her cell claimed she had "special needs" and required hand-feeding due to a partially paralyzed tongue.
 I didn't care.
 The heart wants what the heart wants.
-I waited for three excruciatingly long weeks until she'd gained sufficient weight, recuperated from an infection and was ready for adoption.
-Five years later, she's a chubb-a-roo (she eats too much without help) and is bossy as ever.
+I waited for three excruciatingly long weeks until she'd gained sufficient weight and was healthy enough to be adopted.
+Five years later, she's a dictatorial chubb-a-roo.
 And I'm still in love.

 The mission of the San Francisco SPCA is to save and protect animals, to provide care and treatment, to advocate for their welfare, and to enhance the human-animal bond.
 They accomplish this through a variety of programs and services aimed at widening the circle of compassion throughout the community.